 Not only can a shower leak get really annoying, but it can also cause significant damage that can be expensive to remedy.
 It’s important to fix the leak as soon as you notice it, to minimize the damage.
 A shower valve that is leaking inside the wall is hazardous and can cause rot, mould, and structural problems.

-A leaky faucet is also wasteful of water and electricity; if the hot water is leaking it forces the water heater tank to be continuously running.
+A leaking shower faucet is also wasteful of water and electricity; if the hot water is leaking it forces the water heater tank to be continuously running.
 If water is left to accidentally run, it can waste up to 15,000 litres of water per month, which can cost up to $1200 a month.

-What causes a shower faucet leak?
+What causes a leaking shower faucet?

 The number one culprit of a shower drip or drizzle is a problem with the shower faucet valve.
 The parts of a shower valve break down over time and with use.
 The seals and gaskets become worn down and the inner parts can become clogged and corroded from minerals in the water.
 This is especially true if you live in a city with hard water.